Juliet Haslam

-She is married to former footballer Andrew Obst who played for Port Adelaide Football Club in the SANFL (90 games, 4 premierships) and Melbourne Football Club in the AFL.
-Andrew's family were also Port Adelaide FC stalwarts: father Peter Obst (171 games, 6 premierships), uncle Trevor Obst (200 games, 4 premierships, 1 Magarey Medal) and grandfather Ken Obst (165 games, 3 premierships).

-Field Hockey
+Hockey career

-Club Hockey
+Club hockey

-Juliet started playing hockey at the age of 10.
+Haslam started playing hockey at the age of 10.

-State Hockey
+State hockey

 She played in junior state and under age Australian teams.

-In 1995, Juliet was the Captain of the Australian Hockey League team the Southern Suns that won the national championship.
+In 1995, Haslam was the Captain of the Australian Hockey League team the Southern Suns that won the national championship.

 She is on the South Australian Sports Institute Olympic Games Honour Roll.

-International Hockey
+International hockey

-Juliet first played for Australia in 1989 and retired after the 2000 Sydney Olympics having played 220 games for Australia.
+Haslam first played for Australia in 1989 and retired after the 2000 Sydney Olympics having played 220 games for Australia.
 She celebrated her 200th game for Australia in the 1999 Oceania Cup against New Zealand.

-She is one of only three South Australians, and one of only 16 females to have played over 200 international games for Australia.
+She is one of only three South Australians and one of only 16 females to have played over 200 international games for Australia.